MicahElliott/flowrist/README.md

 Side note: I originally hated the `one` pattern, but ended up with it in Flowrist anyway, and decided that it was acceptable since I had a magic workaround for it.
-But then I tried typing it enough (`imr`) and got used to it, and now don't feel that it's so godawful.
+But then I tried typing it enough (`imr` or `rim`) and got used to it, and now don't feel that it's so godawful.

 ## FAQs